 Matt Lamination works best with silk and uncoated covers.
 We would suggest using gloss lamination if you are aiming for a super shiny, high impact cover.
 Soft-touch has a velvet, illustrious feel but does attract finger marks REALLY quickly so best not eat your lunch before reading!

-This video guide gives you a great showcase.
 The short answer: when paper is printed, the ink sits on the surface.
 When it is then folded to make your cover the ink can crack.
 While you should never judge a book by it’s cover, this cracking will look unprofessional.
 Lamination is a thin layer of protection which prevents the ink cracking.
 Win win.
-It comes in matt, gloss, soft-touch or anti-scuff.
+It comes in a matt or gloss finish.

 Black/white images are always tricky.
 We now only print b&w images if they have been saved as greyscale and in black ink only.
 If they are saved in CMYK then they look black on screen and really great but in print they will have a blue or green tinge.